 Paws Along The River Humane Society is committed to building lifelong bonds between people and animals through education, community outreach programs, and the prevention of cruelty.

 We envision a time when our community celebrates the human-animal bond; embraces the mutual benefits therein; and treats all fellow beings with care, compassion, and respect.

 Susan Allen, Board President

-Penny Smith, Vice President
+Penny Smith, Vice President, and Treasurer

 Interested in Joining the PAWS Board?
 The PAWS Board of Directors is a volunteer board made up of dedicated people who believe in the mission of PAWS and cares for animals.
 Anyone interested in serving as a board member should send a letter of interest to the Board President.
 Mail to Board President, Paws Along the River, 212 Elm St., Warren PA 16365

 Paws is an Open-Admission Organization – But what does that mean? +